PJWalker/daggerheart/content/Sablewood intro.md

 # Merchant Cart

-> This evening, your party finally made it to the Fanewoods, a sprawling forest of strange and diverse trees some say are even older than the Forgotten Gods.
+> We begin with the party entering made the Fanewoods, a sprawling forest of strange and diverse trees some say are even older than the Forgotten Gods.
 >
 > From within your carriage, behind the jostling of the caravan: the low calls of the cat-moths, the croak of the lemur-toads, the skittering of a family of squiriguanas in the underbrush.
 >